truenas/middleware/docs/userguide/index.rst

 * **IPv6 aliases:** once a jail has been created, this field can be used to add additional IPv6 addresses.
 When adding multiple aliases, use a comma delimited list.

-**NOTE:** if you need to modify the IP address information for a jail, use it's "Edit Jail" button instead of the associated networking commands from the command line of the jail.
+.. note:: if you need to modify the IP address information for a jail, use it's "Edit Jail" button instead of the associated networking commands from the command line of the jail.

 Add Storage
 ^^^^^^^^^^^